Inexpensive or Free Things to Do on Oahu

 Stroll through Chinatown

 Will you be tempted to buy something or sample some of the delicious food?
 Probably.
-Walking through the main markets of Chinatown in Honolulu will give you a sensory overload of exotic foods, unique crafts and friendly people.
+Walking through Chinatown in Honolulu will give you a sensory overload of exotic foods, unique crafts and friendly people.

 Visit the USS Arizona Memorial

 Find out why the USS Arizona Memorial is one of Hawaii’s most visited attractions.
-The Arizona Memorial is a part of the multi-location World War II Valor in the Pacific National Monument.
-The memorial has exhibits covering Japan’s surprise attack on Pearl Harbor on December 7, 1941 and offers a free boat ride to the memorial itself.
+The Arizona Memorial is part of the multi-location World War II Valor in the Pacific National Monument.
+The memorial has exhibits covering Japan’s surprise attack on Pearl Harbor on December 7, 1941.
+There is also a free boat ride to the memorial itself.
 Here, the sunken battleship USS Arizona and the remains of nearly 2,ooo sailors and marines lie.
 You can visit the memorial from 8 am to 3 pm on most days.
 Visitors can get tickets for the free boat ride to USS Arizona on a first-come-first-serve basis.
 So it will be important for you to arrive early if you don’t want to wait for the later tours.
-However, there is a charge if you decide to visit the adjacent USS Bowfin Submarine museum.
+However, there is a charge if you decide to visit the adjacent USS Bowfin Submarine Museum.

 Attend a Festival

 If you are lucky enough to be in Honolulu during a festival, be sure to stop by.
 The Pan Pacific Festival celebrates Asian culture in June every year.
 The Aloha Festivals, which showcase Hawaiian culture and traditions, occur each September.
-Duke’s Ocean Fest features surfing, paddleboard, swimming and other ocean sporting events.
+Duke’s Ocean Fest features surfing, paddleboarding, swimming and other ocean sporting events.
 It honors Hawaii’s most famous waterman and Olympic champion, Duke Kahanomoku, each in August in Waikiki.